empathy-ws/Harmful-ECA-rules-classifiers/README.md

-This repository contains the supplementary material for the paper "Identifying Security and Privacy Violation Rules in Trigger-Action IoT Platforms with NLP Models" submitted to IEEE Internet of Things Journal.
+This repository contains the supplementary material for the paper "Identifying Security and Privacy Violation Rules in Trigger-Action IoT Platforms with NLP Models" published in the IEEE Internet of Things Journal.

 This material comprises the dataset employed to train the classification models and the source codes useful for the repeatability of the experiments.